Neymar Showing 'Good Progress' In Recovery From Knee Injury

-The 32-year-old has not played since suffering a ruptured anterior cruciate ligament and meniscus of his left knee in Brazil's 2-0 defeat to Uruguay in a World Cup qualifier on October 17, 2023, reported Xinhua.
+The 32-year-old has not played since suffering a ruptured anterior cruciate ligament and meniscus of his left knee in Brazil's 2-0 defeat to Uruguay in a World Cup qualifier on October 17, 2023.

 "Neymar has shown good progress and is expected to return to the pitch [after a recovery period of] nine or 10 months," Lasmar told newspaper O Tempo.